nickzren/atavdb/ec2/README.md

-# ATAV Database AWS EC2
+# ATAV Data Browser AWS EC2

 The instruction of AWS EC2 setup for ATAV data browser.